 - Titanium (Ti): 364 +/- 242 ppm

-- If a metal is not listed it was not detected by the XRF (unless otherwise noted, all testing done on this site is in “Consumer Goods” mode)
+- If a metal is not listed, it was not detected by the XRF (unless otherwise noted, all testing done on this site is in “Consumer Goods” mode).

-Focus on purple plastic area (back):
+Focused on the purple plastic area (back):

 - Lead (Pb): 1,359 +/- 30 ppm